hashicorp/terraform-provider-awscc/docs/resources/grafana_workspace.md

 Optional:

-- `allowed_organizations` (List of String) List of SAML organizations allowed to access Grafana.
+- `allowed_organizations` (List of Dynamic) List of SAML organizations allowed to access Grafana.
 - `assertion_attributes` (Attributes) Maps Grafana friendly names to the IdPs SAML attributes. (see [below for nested schema](#nestedatt--saml_configuration--assertion_attributes))
 - `login_validity_duration` (Number) The maximum lifetime an authenticated user can be logged in (in minutes) before being required to re-authenticate.
 - `role_values` (Attributes) Maps SAML roles to the Grafana Editor and Admin roles. (see [below for nested schema](#nestedatt--saml_configuration--role_values))